Lawrencefield Parish Church

 Lawrencefield Parish Church is a family-oriented congregation with a strong Episcopal tradition, committed to outreach and children’s education.
-One quarter of the congregation is children under the age of 18 years old.
+One quarter of our congregation members are children under the age of 18.

-With God’s help, we seek to concentrate our energies toward spiritual growth as well as growing in stewardship, membership, adult education, youth ministry, as well as knowledge and love of the Lord.
+With God’s help, we concentrate our energies on spiritual growth, as well as growing in knowledge, generosity, stewardship, gratitude and love of God and neighbor.

 About five years after the chapel opened, Mrs. Paull donated six acres of her property for the present church building.
-Ground was broken on June 3, 1962, and the first service was held on March 3, 1963.
+Ground was broken on June 3, 1962.
+The first service was held on March 3, 1963.

 In 2000, the chapel applied for parish status and has been known since then as Lawrencefield Parish Church.
 Dr. Brookhart left in 2003 to become Bishop of Montana.